kohutd/binland/README.md

 **Serialization is straightforward.**

-Numeric types are serialized in little endian format.
+- Numeric types are serialized in little endian format.
+- If type is alias, then id only of aliased type to be serialized.

 ### Serializing types
 ```